weecology/data-sharing-paper/data_sharing_ms.md

 Without clear metadata, datasets can be overlooked or go unused due to the difficulty of understanding the data [@fraser1999; @zimmerman2003].
 Undocumented data also becomes less useful over time as information about the data is gradually lost [@michener1997].

-Metadata can take several forms, including descriptive file and column names, a written description of the data, images (i.e., maps, photographs), and specially structured information that can be read by computers (i.e., machine readable metadata).
+Metadata can take several forms, including descriptive file and column names, a written description of the data, images (i.e., maps, photographs), and specially structured information that can be read by computers (either as separate files or part of the data files; i.e., machine readable metadata).
 Good metadata should provide the following information [@michener1997; @zimmerman2003; @strasser2012]:

 * The what, when, where, and how of data collection.